 Everyone is Doing It

 In any WWOOFing situation you choose, you’ll be working with people who have committed their energy, money, and livelihoods to ensuring the future of the planet is a healthy one.
-Most of the time your experience will be fun and impact your life in unexpected ways but these are working farms so there are no free rides.
-Also, farmers are like the rest of us.
-Each WWOOFing host has their own personalities and way of doing things and sometimes, personality clashes happen.
+Most of the time your experience will be fun and impact your life in unexpected ways, but these are working farms, so there are no free rides.
+Also, farmers are like the rest of us, each WWOOFing host with their own way of doing things.
+Sometimes, personality clashes happen.
 Such is life.

 WWOOFing allowed my family to expand our view of the horizon while learning ways we could each leave a light footprint on the path behind us.
-Because, lesson of the day and of life: You’ve got to speak the language of the land to attain success, right, chickee, chickee?
+Because here’s the lesson of the day and life: You’ve got to speak the language of the land to attain success, right, chickee, chickee?

 *Chapter in Light Footprint Work Holidays on Organic Farms